 How to Use It:

-- Insert the snake into the drain and rotate the handle clockwise.
+- Insert the snake into the drain.

-- Rinse with hot water.
+- Rinse the area with hot water.

-5. Wet/Dry Vacuum: Suck It Out
+5. Wet/Dry Vacuum: Suck Out the Problem

 How to Use It: